More Industries Can Use LSAs

 How Do I Get Started with LSAs?

-If your business is now eligible for Local Service Ads, your next step is to gain your “Google Guaranteed” or “Google Screened” badge.
+If your business is now eligible for Local Services Ads, your next step is to gain your “Google Guaranteed” or “Google Screened” badge.

 “Google Guaranteed” means that you’ve provided Google with the necessary information so they know customers are being provided with quality and legitimate work from the LSA ads.